Bjarke Mogensen is

 News

-Receiving The Carl Nielsen Prize — A first for the Accordion
+Anne Marie Nielsen and Carl Nielsen Prize — A first for the accordion

-I’m deeply humbled and thrilled to share that I am one of the recipients of the Carl Nielsen Prize 2025— one of Denmark’s most prestigious honors in music.
+I’m very happy to share that I’m one of the recipients of the Carl Nielsen Prize 2025, one of Denmark’s major music awards.

-Over the years, I’ve had the great pleasure of engaging deeply with Carl Nielsen’s music — arranging and transcribing a number of his works for the accordion.
-This includes new orchestrations for the Danish Chamber Players and MYTHOS -accordion duo of pieces such as the Helios Overture, Saga-Drøm, the Aladdin Suite, and a selection of piano pieces.
-Bringing Nielsen’s sound world into new contexts has been both a challenge and a joy.
+Over the years I’ve worked closely with Carl Nielsen’s music, arranging and transcribing several of his works for the accordion.
+These projects include new versions for the Danish Chamber Players and the MYTHOS accordion duo, with pieces such as Helios Overture, Saga-Drøm, the Aladdin Suite, and a selection of piano works.
+Exploring how Nielsen’s music can live in these formats has been both challenging and rewarding.

-My heartfelt thanks to the Carl Nielsen and Anne Marie Carl-Nielsen Foundation, to the composers, collaborators, and audiences who continually inspire me, and to everyone who has supported this journey.
+Thank you to the Carl Nielsen and Anne Marie Carl-Nielsen Foundation, and to the composers, collaborators, and audiences I’ve been lucky to work with along the way.

 As part of the celebration, there will be a prize ceremony and concert on October 24, where I will perform as soloist with the Odense Symphony Orchestra, conducted by Brad Lubman.
 I’m very much looking forward to performing with Brad again, following our first collaboration in 2014 for the Danish premiere of Christian Winther Christensen’s Double Concerto for Cello and Accordion with the Danish National Symphony.